wborgeaud/adventofcode2019-rust-python/Day-4/README.md

 # Day 3

-Counting numbers satisfying conditions on their characters.
+Counting numbers satisfying conditions on their digits.

 ## Python